-- Deal with issues in the data - Data almost always comes in weird formats, with inconsistencies, missing values, wrong values, etc. - Data rarely have the ideal form for a given learning model.
+- ... to get an efficient solution: - Deal with issues in the data - Data almost always comes in weird formats, with inconsistencies, missing values, wrong values, etc. - Data rarely have the ideal form for a given learning model.

-- Deal with issues in the data - Data almost always comes in weird formats, with inconsistencies, missing values, wrong values, etc. - Data rarely have the ideal form for a given learning model.
+- ... to get an efficient solution: - Deal with issues in the data - Data almost always comes in weird formats, with inconsistencies, missing values, wrong values, etc. - Data rarely have the ideal form for a given learning model.